Een kwestie van beweging

 Week van de acupunctuur

-'It is important to know that an acupuncturist not only treats pain, but can be consulted to manage the entire process of training, competition, and recovery.'
+‘It is important to know that an acupuncturist not only treats pain, but can be consulted to manage the entire process of training, competition, and recovery effectively.’

-Peter De Vilder (1958) has been an acupuncturist for more than 35 years and has built up a long-standing practice in Bruges (Belgium).
+Peter De Vilder (1958) is an acupuncturist with over 35 years of experience and has built up a longstanding practice in Bruges (Belgium).
 As an avid athlete (marathon, triathlon), he has also treated many sportspeople in his practice.
-Although the emphasis is usually on treating sports injuries using the balance method, ear acupuncture, and Master Tung, he has also focused on guiding athletes before, during, and after their competitions.
-He worked together with his son (a long-distance athlete) in a practice for guiding sportspeople (peaklevel) where he mainly guided endurance athletes (marathon, triathlon) to optimize their performance.
+Although the focus is usually on treating sports injuries using the balance method, ear acupuncture, and Master Tung, he has also specialized in guiding athletes before, during, and after their competitions.
+He worked together with his son (a long-distance athlete) in a practice for sportspeople's guidance (peak level), where he mainly guided endurance athletes (marathon, triathlon) to optimize their performance.

 Peter has provided an interesting webinar for our members on sports guidance from Traditional Chinese Medicine.
-Peter also likes to share some of his knowledge with those who are not yet familiar with acupuncture and who would like to know more about acupuncture in sports and movement.
+Peter also enjoys sharing some of his knowledge with those who are not yet familiar with acupuncture and who would like to learn more about acupuncture in sports and movement.

 What makes acupuncture so effective in treating (sports) injuries and pain complaints?

-'Acupuncture is known worldwide for treating pain complaints.
-Scientific research has shown that acupuncture releases substances in the brain that work as pain suppressants.
-But there is more, from Traditional Chinese Medicine (TCM) we can establish a link between the different tissues and the organs or meridians.
-For example, muscles belong to the Spleen energy, tendons to the Liver energy, bones to the Kidney energy, blood vessels to the Heart energy, and skin to the Lung energy.
-In the case of sports injuries, we can therefore make a clear difference in treatment strategy to achieve a personalized approach for the athlete.
+'Acupuncture is globally known for treating pain complaints.
+Scientific research has shown that acupuncture releases substances in the brain that have a pain-relieving effect.
+But there's more; from Traditional Chinese Medicine (TCM), we can establish a connection between different tissues and organs or meridians.
+For example, muscles are associated with Spleen energy, tendons with Liver energy, bones with Kidney energy, blood vessels with Heart energy, and skin with Lung energy.
+In the case of sports injuries, we can clearly differentiate treatment strategies to develop a personalized approach for the athlete.

-A combination of symptomatic treatment (pain complaint itself) and addressing the underlying cause makes acupuncture a very effective way of treatment.'
+A combination of symptomatic treatment (the pain complaint itself) and addressing the underlying cause makes acupuncture a highly effective treatment method.'

 Which common injuries do you treat most in your practice?